vva2/lfind/README.md

 ### Examples

-**Note**: You can run the following examples in both interactive mode (without providing a query) or direct command mode (providing a query).
+**Note**: You can run the following examples (except piped input search) in both interactive mode (without providing a query) or direct command mode (providing a query).

 #### Piped Input Search